 The question of worth is not limited to cost – although that certainly remains a crucial feature.
 Rather, there exists a series of interrelated concerns about how mega-events can disrupt cities, and distract from long-term planning agendas.
 Bids to host the 2024 Olympics from both Boston and Hamburg were withdrawn for such reasons.
-Meanwhile, Rio de Janeiro is demonstrating just how challenging preparations for the Olympic Games can be.

 Here, we take a closer look at five key reasons why a city might be reluctant to host the Olympic Games.

 Let’s get the obvious out of the way.
 Here are the estimated costs of the past few Olympics, and the projected cost of the upcoming games in Rio.